 In either case, opportunity was lost.
 The moral of the story?
 Let’s start with a look at the business valuation spectrum.

-The sale of your business will come down to one thing: valuation.
+The sale of your business will come down to one thing: business valuation.
 You have an idea what you want from the sale, but there is no such thing as an asking price in the sell-side M&A world.
 Buyers approach valuation on their own.
 Getting both sides to agree on the transaction value of your company is the hard part.
 So how can you ensure you maximize value in your sell-side mergers & acquisitions process?

 A well designed and executed sell-side M&A strategy will enable the process of being acquired, not the process of being “for sale”.
 Successful M&A transactions depend mostly on business valuation.
 Sure, other variables influence the viability of an acquisition for a buyer.
 However, the potential for positive future growth and return on investment (ROI) are the objective.
 Naturally, you are wondering what is my business worth?
 Value is largely a function of a buyer’s perspective on your company’s future potential for: